3rd Friern Barnet

 Shortly after the Group became the 3rd Friern Barnet three Scouts gained their Queen’s Scout Badge: Ivor Newman, Alan Palmer and Barry Naylor.
 For Barry it was a family double as his brother Russ had also gained the badge a year earlier.

-These were not the only awards made in 1964, Russ Naylor gained the Duke of Edinburgh Award (Gold) and it was announced that Melita Archer had been awarded the Medal of Merit for her outstanding service and it would be presented the following February after a special church service marking the Group’s 30th anniversary.
+These were not the only awards made in 1964.
+Russ Naylor gained the Duke of Edinburgh’s Award (Gold) and it was announced that Melita Archer had been awarded the Medal of Merit for her outstanding service.
+It would be presented the following February after a special church service marking the Group’s 30th anniversary.

 On the 21st February 1965 the aforementioned 30th anniversary church service took place followed by a reunion social during which Melita received her medal.
 The Group’s new flag, with the name 3rd Friern Barnet replacing 199th North London, was also dedicated during the service by the Rev. B Thackeray, the founder of the Group.